bwasmith/books/secret_history.md

 In a certain way, though, I know how my colleague feels.
 Not that everything 'went black,' nothing of the sort; only that the event itself is cloudy because of some primitve, numbing effect that obscured it at the time; the same effect, I suppose, that enables panicked mothers to swim icy rivers, or rush into burning houses, for a child; the effect that occasionally allows a deeply bereaved person to make it through a funeral without a single tear.
 Some things are too terrible to grasp at once.
 Other things- naked, sputtering, indelible in their horror- are too terrible to really ever grasp at all.
 It is only later, in solitude, in memory, that the realization dawns; when the ashes are cold; when the mourners have departed; when one looks around and finds oneself- quite to one's surprise- in an entirely different world (278)

+In the morning I woke up sore and disoriented to the sound of a loose shutter banging somewhere.
+The rain was falling harder than ever.
+It lashed in rhythmic waves against the windows of the light, brightly lit kitchen as we guests sat around the table and ate a silent, cheerless breakfast of coffee and Pop Tarts (408)

+He went back to his work, sticking the shovel into the ground, stepping hard on one side of the blade with a khaki-gaitered foot.
+His suspenders made a black X across his back.
+'Then can you give me a hand with these lettuces,' [Henry] said.
+'There;s another spade in the toolshed' (431)

 [Julian] 'Edmund was your friend.
 I too am very sorry that he is dead.
 But I think you are grieving yourself sick over this, and not only does that not help him, it hurts you.
 And besides, is death really so terrible a thing?'...
 'It does not do to be frightened of things about which you know nothing,' he said.
 "You are like children.
 Afraid of the dark" (478)